 With his expertise, the film cannot fail.
-Variety critic Mike Nicolaidi, reviewing Middle Age Spread in 1979
+Variety critic Mike Nicolaidi, reviewing Middle Age Spread, 31 December 1978

 This pirates of the South Seas tale stars Tommy Lee Jones (Men in Black, The Fugitive) as rogue Bully Hayes, who helps a missionary save his kidnapped-by-savages wife.
 Produced by Kiwis Rob Whitehouse and Lloyd Phillips (12 Monkeys, Inglorious Basterds), the film was made in the 80s ‘tax-break’ feature surge and filmed in Fiji and New Zealand (with an NZ crew and supporting cast).
 John Hughes (Breakfast Club) and David Odell (Dark Crystal) scripted the old-fashioned swashbuckler from a Phillips story.
 It was released by Paramount in the US as Nate and Hayes.